-Digital Transformation Opportunities Corp. (the "Company") is a blank check company incorporated as a Delaware corporation on November 17, 2020.
-The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar Business Combination with one or more businesses ("Business Combination").
+Digital Transformation Opportunities Corp. (the "Company" or "DTOC") is a blank check company incorporated as a Delaware corporation on November 17, 2020.
+The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses ("business combination").

-As of June 30, 2022, the Company had not commenced any operations.
-All activity through June 30, 2022 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below, and identifying a target company for a Business Combination.
-The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
+As of September 30, 2022, the Company had not commenced any operations.
+All activity through September 30, 2022 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below, and identifying a target company for a business combination.
+The Company will not generate any operating revenues until after the completion of a business combination, at the earliest.
 The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.